manimino/litebox/README.md

 ### update()

-`update(self, obj: Any, updates: Dict[str, Any])` updates attributes of a single object in the index.
+`update(self, obj: Any)` updates attributes of a single object in the index.

-`updates` is a dict containing the new values for each changed attribute, e.g. `{'x': 5.5, 'b': True}`.
+It's just a shorthand for `remove()` and then `add()`.

-If you change an indexed object's attributes without calling `update()`, the Tabulated will be out of sync and return inaccurate results.
+If you change an object's attributes without calling `update()`, the LiteBox will be out of sync and return stale results.
+Consider implementing a `setattr` listener on your object to update LiteBox when your objects change.

-`update()` will changes both the value in the Tabulated table and the object's value.

-Update is fast (less than 1 ms), it's O(log n) in both sqlite and pandas.

 ### remove()

 `remove(self, obj: Any)` removes an object.

-Remove is fast (less than 1ms) in SQLite but slower (tens of ms) in Pandas.
-This is because removing an item requires rebuilding arrays there.

 ### Container methods